IKIM-Essen/ClusterDocs/meta/EXPERT_REVIEW_GUIDE.md

 6. **Data lifecycle:** instrument ingestion, project storage, S3/object storage where enabled, DataLad, sharing, scratch, retention, Coscine staging, and domain applications such as SeqLab.
-7. **Advanced path:** SSH/ProxyJump, VS Code, direct Slurm, containers, Gitea, workflow engines, GPU selection, and efficient I/O remain technically accurate without leaking into the novice critical path.
+7. **Advanced path and credentials:** verify SSH/ProxyJump, VS Code, direct Slurm, containers, Gitea, workflow engines, GPU selection, and efficient I/O.
+   The normal RCC software-backed SSH key must be generated without a passphrase;
+   Windows/macOS password-manager guidance applies to web/account credentials and recovery material, not to SSH-key passphrases.
+8. **Architecture boundary:** adversarially review `docs/concepts/why-not-kubernetes-everywhere.md`.
+Confirm Slurm remains the scientific-compute authority, long-lived services remain on the RCC service plane (including Nomad where deployed), and a browser/agent cannot become a second scheduler.
+Confirm the text remains open to Kubernetes when a concrete supported workload justifies it rather than dismissing the platform on principle.
-8. **Web/ops shell:** service URLs and release states come from governed configuration; staged services fail closed; role-specific Admin/My RCC links are not misleading; decorative status UI does not masquerade as live health;
+9. **Web/ops shell:** service URLs and release states come from governed configuration; staged services fail closed; role-specific Admin/My RCC links are not misleading; decorative status UI does not masquerade as live health;
    external runtime assets are minimized; CSP/accessibility/mobile/keyboard and clean-client behavior are reviewed.
+10. **Release mechanics:** candidate validation may occur on `clusterdocs-3`, but production deployment must accept only `main`.
+Confirm no workflow or runbook treats candidate validation as merge authorization or publishes directly from `clusterdocs-3`/`clusterdocs-ng`.
-9. **Supportability:** diagnostics are reproducible without requesting secrets, unrestricted logs, patient data, or unnecessary filenames.
+11. **Supportability:** diagnostics are reproducible without requesting secrets, unrestricted logs, patient data, or unnecessary filenames.

 ## Adversarial acceptance questions

 - Can a user reach a service the page labels unreleased, or does the product merely document it?
 - Can navigation or a deep link broaden project authority?
 - Can My RCC/self-service be confused with administrator authority?
 - Can an agent, MCP call, API, or natural-language request perform something the same user could not perform through another interface?
 - Does the standard agent workflow expose real project data when a synthetic fixture or bounded diagnostic would suffice?
 - Can a browser/network retry create a duplicate scientific run?
 - Can ordinary Analysis users inject raw Slurm/workflow-engine parameters that bypass reviewed execution policy?
 - Are CPU/RAM/GPU defaults bounded and are idle/repeated workloads steered toward more appropriate execution modes?
 - Do instrument instructions avoid laptops/personal homes as the default landing zone and preserve project ownership/checksums/retry semantics?
 - Is S3/object access separately entitled and project-scoped rather than implied by ordinary filesystem membership?
 - Are archive/preservation claims explicit about current release state and verification rather than equating a copy with an archive?
 - Are domain applications such as SeqLab described as governed consumers of RCC capabilities rather than hidden bypasses around project/storage/identity policy?
-- Do advanced commands state where they run and avoid administrator privilege?
+- Does any active guide still recommend an SSH key passphrase contrary to current RCC policy?
+- Does the existing Part 1 video/audio still contain retired credential advice, and is its publication correctly blocked pending regeneration?
+- Would replacing Slurm or the service plane with Kubernetes actually remove an authority, or merely add another scheduler/control plane?
 - Can support diagnose failures without asking users to paste keys, tokens, patient data, unrestricted logs, or complete datasets?

 ## Severity

 - **Blocker:** unsafe or legally incorrect guidance; cross-project/role bypass;
   data-loss/disclosure risk; inaccessible critical service; wrong command;
-  misleading release state; browser-first path secretly requiring SSH; or missing institutional decision required for exposure.
+  misleading release state; browser-first path secretly requiring SSH; stale Part 1 media teaching the retired passphrase policy; production publication from a temporary candidate branch; or a missing institutional decision required for exposure.
-- **Major:** likely to block task completion, create duplicate/incorrect work, cause substantial support load, or teach a systematically wasteful pattern.
+- **Major:** likely to block task completion, create duplicate/incorrect work, cause substantial support load, teach a systematically wasteful pattern, or create avoidable platform/control-plane complexity.
 - **Minor:** local ambiguity, terminology, accessibility, or presentation issue with a safe workaround.